StimulCross/donation-alerts/packages/api/README.md

 > **WARNING:** [Merchandise API](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsMerchandiseApi.html) wasn't tested because of access to these API endpoints is given as per request.
 Check the official [documentation](https://www.donationalerts.com/apidoc#advertisement__merchandises) to read more.

 Donation Alerts allow the merchant to sell their merchandise and provides the API methods to create and update merchandise, and send sale notifications.

-> **WARNING:** All [Merchandise API](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsMerchandiseApi.html) endpoints require your Donation Alerts application client secret.
-They SHOULD NOT be used on the front-end, because you will leak your client secret.

 #### Creating merchandise